-The Pillar 3 disclosures have been prepared for the Bank in accordance with its own disclosure policy, as approved by the Board, and as per the rules laid out in the CRDIV guidelines as adopted by the PRA.
-The Bank is a full CRD firm and its accounting and disclosures are on a solo basis.
-There is no subsidiary/ joint venture of the firm that is required to be consolidated for accounting or prudential purposes.
+The Pillar 3 disclosures have been prepared for the Bank as per the rules laid out in the CRDIV guidelines as adopted by the PRA and have been approved by the Board.
+The Bank is a full CRD compliant firm and its accounting and disclosures are on a solo basis.
+There is no subsidiary/joint venture of the firm that is required to be consolidated for accounting or prudential purposes.
 However, its Parent, Punjab National Bank, has to consolidate financial statements, capital adequacy and other information required for accounting, prudential and market disclosure purposes, and reports the same to its regulators and market participants on a consolidated basis.